To give you a better understanding of a garage door opener, we have prepared a complete list of opener components and accessories.

-Main Gear – you can find the main gear inside the motorhead, this essential part is made out of nylon for safety reasons, and there is the worm gear that is made from a hard plastic material.
+Main Gear – you can find the main gear inside the motorhead, this essential part is made out of nylon for safety reasons, and the worm gear is made from a hard plastic material.

-Travel limits/Travel module – Located inside the motorhead, in a newer opener, it is a digital electronic board.
+Travel limits/Travel module – A digital electronic board is located inside the motorhead in a newer opener.
 In the older garage door openers, it is mechanical, and even older units will have their travel limits on the rail as switches

-Sprocket – located on top of the motorhead, and the chain sprocket or the belt sprocket is connected to the main gear shaft.
+Sprocket – is located on top of the motorhead, and the chain or belt sprocket is connected to the main gear shaft.

 Opener rail – an opener rail is a long metal bar that connects to the motorhead and goes all the way to the header.
-You will either have a chain or a belt-drive and if you have an older opener, you might find a screw drive model.
-The rail comes in a few different sizes, most common would be 7 ft and 8 ft.
-The professional rails come in one piece; the store-bought openers for DIY come as an assembly rail and are not as sturdy as the one piece one.
+You will either have a chain or a belt drive; if you have an older opener, you might find a screw drive model.
+The rail comes in a few different sizes, the most common would be 7 ft and 8 ft.
+The professional rails come in one piece; the store-bought openers for DIY come as an assembly rail and are not as sturdy as the one-piece one.

-Garage door opener traveller – The traveller located on the opener rail and it is an essential component in your garage door system.
+Garage door opener traveller – The traveller is located on the opener rail, and it is an essential component in your garage door system.
 When the motor spins the main gear, the traveller travels from one end to the other, thus lifting the garage door and lowering it.

 Drawbar / J-ARM – The drawbar is the connecting link between the garage door opener and the garage door.
 The drawbar consists of two metal bars; one straight and one in a J shape.
 The two bars are connected in the center and can be adjusted according to the opener installation guidelines.

-Wall control panel/pushbutton – A wall-mounted control panel that gives you the option to open and close the garage door, lock it, monitor the status and many other features such as a timer to close.
-Most of the wall control panels are hardwired to the opener, but there is a wireless option with some brands.
+Wall control panel/pushbutton – A wall-mounted control panel that allows you to open and close the garage door, lock it, monitor the status and many other features such as a timer to close.
+Most of the wall control panels are hardwired to the opener, but some brands have a wireless option.

 Garage door opener safety devices

-Safety sensors/photo eyes – The safety sensors are located at most 6″ off the floor on both sides mounted on the side tracks.
-It is a safety device that transmits a laser beam from the transmitting sensor to the receiving sensor.
-If a person or car passes when the garage door is closing and blocking the laser beam, the garage door opener will reverse and open.
+Safety sensors/photo eyes – The safety sensors are located at most 6″ off the floor on both sides and mounted on the side tracks.
+A safety device transmits a laser beam from the transmitting sensor to the receiving sensor.
+If a person or car passes when the garage door closes and blocks the laser beam, the garage door opener will reverse and open.

-Auto reversal system – This is a safety feature built-in every opener, this system work as follows: when the garage door is closing down, and it hits an object the garage door should reverse back up
+Auto reversal system – This is a safety feature built in every opener; this system works as follows: when the garage door is closing down, and it hits an object, the garage door should reverse back up

-Emergency release lever – On every garage door opener, there is an emergency garage door lever or option.
+Emergency release lever – There is an emergency garage door lever or option on every garage door opener.
 In case of an entrapment or power outage, you can still open the garage door manually.
-You can find the emergency release lever connected to the garage door opener traveller in the form of a red cord with a red plastic handle.
-Pulling the red cord will disengage the garage door from the opener, making the manual option a possibility.
+You can find the emergency release lever connected to the garage door opener traveller as a red cord with a red plastic handle.
+Pulling the red cord will disengage the garage door from the opener, making the manual option possible.

 Garage door opener accessories

-Garage door remote/clicker – The garage door remote or clicker is a handheld transmitter that runs on batteries and allows you to open/close the garage door from a distance with a push on a button.
-Most remotes for newer openers work on rolling code tech or mega code
+Garage door remote/clicker – The garage door remote or clicker is a handheld transmitter that runs on batteries and allows you to open/close the garage door from a distance with a push of a button.
+Most remotes for newer openers work on rolling code tech or mega code.

-Internet gate – An internet gate is an optional accessory for the older garage door openers, it is hardwired to the opener and gives the user or homeowner the ability to download an app and control the garage door with their smartphone.
-It works from anywhere as long as there is an active internet connection that provides unprecedented convenience and remote control from any location.
+Internet gate – An internet gate is an optional accessory for older garage door openers; it is hardwired to the opener and allows the user or homeowner to download an app and control the garage door with their smartphone.
+It works from anywhere as long as an active internet connection provides unprecedented convenience and remote control from any location.

 Garage door opener receiver – A garage door opener receiver is hardwired to the opener or the wall control panel, gives the ability to program additional remotes, it is ideal with old or commercial openers that are obsolete or no longer in production.

-Garage door opener lock – An automatic lock that is mounted on the side track, and it automatically locks when the door is close.
+Garage door opener lock – An automatic lock mounted on the side track automatically locks when the door is closed.
 This lock feature is optional on selected garage door models.